appium/appium/docs/en/drivers/ios-xcuitest.md

 - Turn `Predictive` in _Keyboards_ off
 - Mark keyboard tutorial as complete
 - (Only for Simulator) Toggle software keyboard on

+### Tune accessibility preference

+In some cases, below preference helps to make accessibilities available in views.
+Appium does not modify them because they could affect the application under test condition.
+Please coordinate them by hand.

+- Turn `Spoken Content` in _Settings > Accessibility_ on
+- Turn `Speak Selection` in _Settings > Accessibility_ on